Discover a different side to one of the United States' oldest cities

-Try Boston classics including a fresh lobster roll, brick oven pizza, cannolis and local craft beers on this three-hour guided food tour through Boston’s historic North End.
+Try Boston classics including a fresh lobster roll, brick oven pizza, cannoli and local craft beers on this three-hour guided food tour through Boston’s historic North End.
 Secret Food Tours started out in 2014 and now offers behind-the-scenes access tours in over 20 cities on three continents.
 In each city, local guides focus on eateries that only the locals know about, giving people a unique insight into the local cuisine.

-“Secret Food Tours Boston combines the guide’s passion for food with their local culture and history,” said regional manager Leah Ramuglia, “so each guest has a fuller understanding of the city and neighbourhood they are snacking their way through.
-All Secret Food Tours also include a Secret Dish, which is not advertised on our website and our guests only find out about on the tour.
+“Secret Food Tours Boston combines the guide’s passion for food with their local culture and history,” said Regional Manager Leah Ramuglia, “so each guest has a fuller understanding of the city and neighbourhood they are snacking their way through.
+All Secret Food Tours also include a secret dish, which is not advertised on our website and our guests only find out about on the tour.

 “The Boston itinerary features seven different foods as well as a local craft beer or hard cider tasting.
-Seafood is showcased in a savoury lobster roll and homemade clam chowder, and the authenticity of the North End’s Italian neighbourhood is showcased with brick-oven pizza, cannoli and our Secret Dish.
+Seafood is showcased in a savoury lobster roll and homemade clam chowder, and the authenticity of the North End’s Italian neighbourhood is showcased with brick-oven pizza, cannoli and our secret dish.